 If you use genital lubricants or disinfectants before the test, your results might not be accurate.

-Ask your doctor how to prepare for this test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider how to prepare for this test.
+In addition, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.